sensible-hq/sensible-docs/readme-sync/v0/integrations/1000 - zapier/1000 - zapier-getting-started.md

  ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/zapier_2.png)

 6. Continue to the **Action** section and follow the prompts to connect your Airtable account to Zapier.
-7. In the **Set up action** section, map Sensible field names to the corresponding Airtable field names.
+7. In the **Set up action** section, map Sensible extracted field ids to the corresponding Airtable field names.
 Zapier displays the data from the recent document extraction as examples.
 Use the following screenshot to complete the configuration:

  ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/zapier_3.png)